 Consent (where ever applicable)

 This study is a survey research, and all participants were volunteers who completed the questionnaire voluntarily.
+As per international standards or university standards, Participants’ written consent has been collected and preserved by the author(s).
 The research content, purpose, potential risks and rights of participants were fully explained to all volunteers before the investigation, and all volunteers gave their voluntary participation consent.

+Disclaimer (Artificial intelligence)

+Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

 References